bibhestee/alx-higher_level_programming/0x00-python-hello_world/README.md

 # Tasks

-- Run Python file
+1 - Run Python file
-write a Shell script that runs a python script
+- write a Shell script that runs a Python script.

+2 - Run Inline
+- write a Shell script that runs Python code.